polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/navbar/README.md

 ========

 This folder contains the Bootstrap Ajax Navbar widget, that allows you to create an Ajax menu, to allow your users to navigate your app.
-Even though the widget is 100% Ajax based, it still allows you to create a navigation menu, where the items are visible to search engines, and items can be bookmarked.
+Even though the widget is 100% Ajax based, it still allows you to create a navigation menu, where the items are visible to search engines.
+Items can also be bookmarked.

-To use it, simply add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.navbar]*.
+To use it, add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.navbar]*.
 Example below.

 ```
-create-widget:foo
+/*
+ * Notice, the appearance of the Navbar is actually controlled by the
+ * parent widget's CSS class.
+In addition, you should also make sure
+ * you create its parent widget as a 'nav' HTML element, to ensure the
+ * correct semantics for your Navbar.
+ */
+create-widget:my-navbar
+  position:0
   parent:cnt
-  position:0
+  element:nav
+  class:navbar navbar-default navbar-fixed-top
   widgets

-    sys42.widgets.navbar:my-navbar
+    // Notice, no [_class] property on Navbar, see above comment.
+    sys42.widgets.navbar

-      // Settings the navbar into "SEO" mode.
+      // Setting the navbar into "SEO"/crawler-friendly mode.
       _crawl:true

       // These are the root menu items.